Obsessive Compulsive Disorder

 Physician-directed care.
 Board-certified providers.
 Medical oversight.FREE ConsultWhat Is Obsessive Compulsive Disorder (OCD)?

 Obsessive Compulsive Disorder (OCD) is a brain-based condition characterized by intrusive, repetitive thoughts (obsessions) and behaviors or mental rituals (compulsions) that are performed to reduce distress or prevent a feared outcome.
-These patterns are driven by persistent uncertainty and overactive threat or error-detection signaling in the brain, rather than by actual external danger.
+These patterns are driven by persistent uncertainty and overactive threat or error-detection signaling in the brain, rather than by actual external danger, and are often accompanied by significant anxiety.

 OCD can affect people in many different ways.
 Some individuals experience visible behaviors such as checking or cleaning, while others experience primarily internal symptoms such as rumination, mental reviewing, or reassurance-seeking.
 In all cases, the core feature is a cycle in which temporary relief reinforces the return of intrusive thoughts.